remyShift/KicksFolio/README.md

 This project is licensed under the AGPL-3.0 - see the [LICENSE](LICENSE) file for details.

-### Development Workflow
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

 ### Code Standards
 - Follow TypeScript best practices
-- Maintain test coverage above 80%
 - Use conventional commit messages
 - Follow the established architecture patterns